denoland/manual/npm_nodejs/compatibility_mode.md

-## Node.js compability mode
+## Node.js compatibility mode

-Starting with v1.15 Deno provides Node compatiblity mode that makes it possible to run a subset of programs authored for Node.js directly in Deno.
-Compatiblity mode can be activated by passing `--compat` flag in CLI.
+Starting with v1.15 Deno provides Node compatibility mode that makes it possible to run a subset of programs authored for Node.js directly in Deno.
+Compatibility mode can be activated by passing `--compat` flag in CLI.

-> ⚠️ Using compatiblity mode currently requires the `--unstable` flag.
+> ⚠️ Using compatibility mode currently requires the `--unstable` flag.
 If you
 > intend to use CJS modules, the `--allow-read` flag is needed as well.

-> ⚠️ Package management is currently out of scope for Node.js compatiblity mode.
+> ⚠️ Package management is currently out of scope for Node.js compatibility
-> For the time being we suggest to keep using your current solution (`npm`,
+> mode.
+For the time being we suggest to keep using your current solution
-> `yarn`, `pnpm`).
+> (`npm`, `yarn`, `pnpm`).

 ### Example

 [`eslint`](https://eslint.org/) is a very popular tool used by most of Node.js projects.
-Let's run `eslint` using Deno in Node.js compatiblity mode.
+Let's run `eslint` using Deno in Node.js compatibility mode.
 Assuming that `eslint` is already installed locally (either using `npm install eslint` or `yarn install eslint`) we can do so like: